 Reach the heart of Galicia in time for breakfast on this train from the capital.

-I arrived in Santiago on this train once and was disappointed to discover that the Galicians get up a little later than in Madrid: it took me a long time to find a cafe that was open!
+We arrived in Santiago on this train once and were disappointed to discover that the Galicians get up a little later than in Madrid: it took us a long time to find a cafe that was open.

 Barcelona (and Valencia) to Granada